 Allow your kids to choose their favourites to tape onto a piece of heavy paper, then let them take one off for each day of Advent.
 A friend of mine does this with leftover Hallowe’en candy.

-If you’re looking for a treat-based calendar that you don’t have to make, I found these at Ten Thousand Villages this year.
+If you’re looking for a treat-based calendar that you don’t have to make, you could try one of these this year.

 We have one of these, and my boys LOVE piecing their way through the story!